Lead-Safe Wisconsin: Lead Supervisor Study Guide

 DHS certification and notifications

-- Read the first section of Wis.
-Admin.
-Code ch.
-DHS 163 that provides an overview of the authority and purpose of the chapter.
-Specifically, read about how this document is to ensure people perform renovation or lead hazard reduction actions that prevent exposure to hazardous lead levels in target housing and child-occupied facilities.
+- Read how to perform renovation or lead hazard reduction actions that prevent exposure to hazardous lead levels in target housing and child-occupied facilities in DHS 163 (PDF).

 - When you are ready for your project to begin, you need to provide notice to DHS.
-Read about how, and when, to submit notice to DHS.
+Read about how, and when, to submit notice in DHS 163.
 More specifically, review the Lead Abatement Notification Form, F-44012 (PDF), which is the actual form you complete and submit to DHS.
-Open up the DHS chart that outlines the key differences between Lead-Safe Renovation vs. Lead Abatement, P-03180 (PDF) and review the row about notifying DHS when performing renovation or abatement

 Paperwork